A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Fundamental Concepts and Methodologies

 \subsection{Variational Quantum Eigensolver}

-The workflow proposed in this paper is valid for a plethora of quantum algorithms, but VQE was chosen as it has been demonstrated on NISQ hardware for quantum chemical systems \cite{ Google2020, Wang2024}.
+VQE was used as it has been demonstrated on NISQ hardware for quantum chemical systems \cite{ Google2020, Wang2024}.
 For large systems, particularly the Barren-plateau-issue makes executing the VQE-algorithm considerably less feasible \cite{Wang2021, Uvarov2021}.
-In such cases, other quantum algorithms can be slotted into the workflow.
-In the future, this might be circumvented within our workflow by means of other methods such as the QSE \cite{Yoshioka2022} or QPE \cite{OBrien2019}.
+In such cases, other quantum algorithms, such as the QSE \cite{Yoshioka2022} or QPE \cite{OBrien2019}, can be slotted into the proposed workflow.

 For the VQE-algorithm, the wave function is parameterized with some vector $\theta$, i.e., ~$\ket{\Psi(\theta)}$.
 The parameter $\theta$ thereby directly affects the gates used on the level of the quantum hardware.
 This gives the slightly rewritten ground state problem